-Subrogation is pursued as a claim in the name of the insured against the third party or their insurance company.When the At-Fault Driver has Insurance
+Subrogation is pursued as a claim in the name of the insured against the third party or their insurance company.

 However, if Bob and John get in a more complicated accident a determination of who was fault won't be made until after an investigation is completed.
 But John doesn't have to just wait around with no car while the insurance companies investigation who was at fault.
-So John's insurance company (State Farm) covers his damages up front.
+So John's insurance company covers his damages upfront.
 If the investigation concludes that Bob was at fault for the accident then State Farm can recover those damages from Bob's insurance carrier (GEICO).

-First State Farm's in-house legal department might send Bob a letter demanding reimbursement for John's damages.
-Then State Farm could file a lawsuit against Bob with John as the named plaintiff.
+First, State Farm's in-house legal department might send Bob a letter demanding reimbursement for John's damages.
+Then the insurer could file a lawsuit against Bob with John as the named plaintiff.
 Bob rear ended John so he was clearly responsible for the accident and will have no defense to the subrogation lawsuit.
-So State Farm would eventually be entitled to a monetary judgment against Bob for the amount it had to pay out to John.How to Respond if a Subrogation Claim is Brought Against You
+So the insurer would eventually be entitled to a monetary judgment against Bob for the amount it had to pay out to John.

 Many people are caught off guard when they first get notice that a subrogation claim is being brought against them.
 The correct way to respond to a subrogation claim will vary depending on whether or not you have insurance.